 The CSWR sponsors a rich fare of educative programs, in the past often centered on a yearly programming theme.
 This year, however, the emphasis is rather on fostering ongoing conversations involving faculty, students, and staff of the Divinity School and Committee on the Study of Religion, and our wider set of colleagues around the University.
 Please email us for more information about these programs.

-Through its faculty grants program, the CSWR supports a broad range of research by Harvard religion faculty.
-It similarly seeks to support student initiatives in keeping with the Center's mission, in particular offering the Greeley International Internship, which sponsors one HDS student to intern with organizations outside the United States that are dedicated to the promotion of interreligious understanding, peace, and social justice.
+The CSWR seeks to support student initiatives in keeping with the Center's mission, in particular offering the Greeley International Internship, which sponsors one HDS student to intern with organizations outside the United States that are dedicated to the promotion of interreligious understanding, peace, and social justice.

 The CSWR's resident community is comprised of students and visiting scholars.
 Though small, it is an important component of the Center's identity, and the energies of residents constitute a key resource in fulfilling the Center's mission.
 Each winter, applications are accepted for housing for the following academic year; short-term summer residence is often also possible.